-The art of listening begins with the desire to understand another Human.
+Mastering the art of listening begins with the desire to understand another Human.

 Listening to communicate is fundamental to progress and advancement.

-Without language and the ability to listen to communicate, we would have no tools beyond the simple implements our fellow Animals have access to.
+Without language, and the ability to listen to communicate, we would have no tools beyond the simple implements our fellow Animals have access to.
 Neither would we have the untold benefits the myriad tools at our disposal have so far delivered - because at times we choose to listen effectively.